 Have you spotted black economic empowerment (BEE) fronting?
 Do you feel that the BEE deal you’ve been part is a sham, it does not live according to the letter of the law and/or it has been grossly abused?
-You may have a case to take to the Broad-Based Black Economic Empowerment Commission (B-BBEE) which was established to momitor, police and prosecute abuse in the B-BBEE space.
+You may have a case to take to the BEE Commission which was established to monitor, police and prosecute abuse in the BEE space.

-The B-BBEE Commission has the power to receive and act on complaints from members of the public and can initiate investigations on its own initiative.
+The BEE Commission has the power to receive and act on complaints from members of the public and can initiate investigations on its own initiative.
 It has the power to summon and question.

 Parties found guilty could be fined up to 10% of their annual turnover if they are juristic persons or imprisoned for up to 10 years if they are natural persons.
 They can also be excluded from doing business in the public sector.

-The B-BBEE Commission also initiates investigations against verification agencies and professionals that consistently issue B-BBEE certificates incorrectly.
+The BEE Commission also initiates investigations against verification agencies and professionals that consistently issue B-BBEE certificates incorrectly.

-Here follows how the B-BBEE Commission describes itself and its mandate:
+Here follows how the BEE Commission describes itself and its mandate:

 Who can lodge a Complaint?

 Any person who suspects or is aware of the violation of the Act, such as where black people are used as fronts to achieve B-BBEE points, may lodge a complaint with us.

 For an example, employees in an entity may be aware that the entity is practicing fronting or tokenism by presenting black people as shareholders or as executives in the entity, when such is not the case.